GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 2. Change the symbolisation method from `Single-Symbol` to `Graduated`.
 3. Next to `Value`, choose the numeric attribute you want to visualise in the choropleth map (e.g. population density, percentage, precipitation, normalised diseased cases, etc.).
 The value of this attribute will determine the colouring.
 4. Choose a classification method and set the number of classe (e.g. equal interval, quantile, natural breaks, etc.).
-5. Pick a colour ramp suitable for the information you want to visualise (light → dark)
+5. Pick a colour ramp suitable for the information you want to visualise (light → dark).
 6. Click `Classify` and `Apply`.
 7. Take a look at the map canvas and make necessary adjustments (e.g. remove the polygon outlines).
 :::